 The Yule Log

-Great fires of evergreen logs were burned by druids in the winter solstice to draw back the sun and is thought to have become the custom of burning the Yule Log.
+Great fires of evergreen logs were burned by druids in the winter

 The log should be lit using a left over and carefully saved piece of last year's Yule log.
 It would have spent the intervening year under the owners bed where it performed stalwart service in keeping the house safe from fires and lightning.
 Clean hands were required to handle the new and old logs so as not be disrespectful and if the log didn't light first time it was a sure sign of impending misfortune for the family.